tdenis8/S3DR/README.md

 About
 -----

-S3DR is a small 3D, openGL based, renderer for the C++ programming language.
+S3DR is a small, openGL based, renderer library for the C++ programming language.

 Build requirements